Digital to Physical

 Running Projects | Challenges we are solving now

 Smart Grow Kit Spring 2019

 How can we use technology to grow our own food?
 The rapid growth of urban populations creates challenges for food production.
-One solution that is potentially more sustainable than current...
+One solution that is potentially more sustainable than current methods...
 Read more

 How to use IoT to connect people in the working space of the future?
 Society is changing, so is our work environment.
 Back in the 80s, futurist Alvin Toffler already predicted that personal...
 Read more

 Joining the Digital Society School will open up a world of opportunities.
 You’ll be part of a vibrant interdisciplinary group during a semester and have unique access to a network of experts in the field.

 Previous projects | Challenges we have worked on